aiskd/hacky-holidays-ctf-2022/district4/mayors_blog.md

 ![](Screen%20Shot%202022-07-24%20at%202.54.48%20pm.png)

 Well that's the system admin login.
-After logging in using this credentials, going back to `/admin_shell` shows our next flag and a console for us to interact with.
+After logging in using this credentials, going back to `/admin_shell` shows a console for us to interact with.

+Using the `ls` command shows all the files and directories available, and the command `cat user.txt` gives us our next flag.

 ## Crack the Password of the Admin Account on the Server